ManCla/testing-abstractions/README.md

 > git apply bugName.patch

-Now you can inspect the changes we made to the firmware with
+Now you can inspect the changes we made to the firmware with (or by just looking at the text content of the patch files):

 > git status